-- a single State Planning Agreement upfront, for example, between the Minister and potential future Bays West Delivery Authority that is executed in connection with the rezoning stage and then novated to future development partners upon the sale of development sites - a series of separate State Planning Agreement between individual development partners and the Minister executed at the development application stage.
+- a single State Planning Agreement upfront, for example, between the Minister and potential future Bays West Delivery Authority that is executed in connection with the rezoning stage and then novated to future development partners upon development partners obtaining an interest in development site/s. - a series of separate State Planning Agreement between individual development partners and the Minister executed at the development application stage.